ansys/pydpf-post/docs/source/user_guide/extending_to_core.rst

 Export VTK
 ----------

-The following code shows how to **export a fields container in VTK format**:
+The following code shows how to export a fields container in VTK format:

 .. code:: python